1st Ranger Battalion: Korea

 The outbreak of hostilities in Korea in June 1950 again signaled the need for Rangers.
 Colonel John Gibson Van Houten was selected by the Army Chief of Staff to head the Ranger training program at Ft.
 Benning, Georgia.
 1st Ranger Infantry Company (Airborne) inherited its lineage from Company A, 1st Infantry Battalion and departed from Ft.
 Benning, Georgia on 15 November 1950, and arrived in Korea on 17 December 1950, where it was attached to the 2nd Infantry Division.
 The 1st Ranger Infantry Company (Airborne) opened with an extraordinary example of land navigation, then executed a daring night raid 9 mi behind enemy lines destroying an enemy complex.
 The enemy installation was later identified by a prisoner as the headquarters of the 12th North Korean Division.
 Caught by surprise and unaware of the size of the American force, two North Korean Regiments hastily withdrew from the area.
 The 1st Company was in the middle of the major battle of Chipyong-Ni and the "May Massacre."
 It was awarded two Distinguished Unit Citations.

 As a result of budgetary considerations, the US Army spent much of the 1950s and 1960s consolidating and redesignating units that were on inactive status.

+Elements of the unit was redesignated 15 April 1960 in the Regular Army; concurrently consolidated with Company B, 1st Ranger Infantry Battalion (activated 19 June 1942), and consolidated unit redesignated as Headquarters and Headquarters Company, 1st Special Forces Group, 1st Special Forces.

-This unit was redesignated 24 November 1952 as Company A, 1st Ranger Infantry Battalion, in inactive status and was consolidated on 15 April 1960 with the A Company, 1st Battalion, 1st Regiment, 1st Special Service Force, and the consolidated unit was redesignated as Headquarters and Headquarters Company, 7th Special Forces Group(SFG), 1st Special Forces.
+On 24 November 1952 as Company A, 1st Ranger Infantry Battalion, in inactive status and was consolidated on 15 April 1960 with the A Company, 1st Battalion, 1st Regiment, 1st Special Service Force, and the consolidated unit was redesignated as Headquarters and Headquarters Company, 7th Special Forces Group(SFG), 1st Special Forces.
 The unit was further consolidated 6 June 1960 with Headquarters and Headquarters Company, 7th Special Forces Group, and the consolidated unit was designated as Headquarters and Headquarters Company, 7th SFG, 1st SF (organic elements constituted 20 May 1960 and activated 6 June 1960).